 While Maui’s local transit system is reliable, fast, cheap, and convenient, you may have your reasons for renting a car.

-It’s a commonly held thought that renting a car can get expensive; KAYAK provides affordable car deals.
-You can browse their website and pick a rental car that fits your budget.
+It’s a commonly held thought that renting a car can get expensive and that can be true but if you plan in advance you’ll save money; KAYAK provides affordable car deals.
+You can browse their website and pick a rental car that fits your budget and style preferences.

-Companies like Rentalcars also offer online booking.
+Companies like Rentalcars also offer online booking directly with local rental companies.
 You can enter the date, time, and location that you need the car and the driver will be at your doorstep in no time.

 What are the Other Ways to Get Around Maui Without a Car?